chrishunt11/Sales-Prediction-Model/README.md

   - R^2 = 0.595
   - MAE = 736.676
   - MSE = 1,116,454.429
+  - RMSE

-  - RMSE = 1,056.624
+ = 1,056.624

 - The Final Model Chosen was a 'Random Forest Regressor Model' with the n_estimators tuned to 150.
-- For the testing model '59.5%' of the variance in y was explained by X.
+- For the testing model, '59.5%' of the variance in y was explained by X.
-- The Mean Absolute Error was off by about '$736.68'
+- The Mean Absolute Error was approximately '$736.68'.
 - The Mean Squared Error was '$1,116,454.43'.
-- The Root Mean Squared Error had a calculation of '$1,056.62'
+- The Root Mean Squared Error calculated as '$1,056.62'.

-Using this model to make predictions about what Products to sell at which Outlet Location and Type would not be very reliable.
-After reviewing the regression metrics on how well the model performed, there is a disparity between the R^2 score.
+Utilizing this model for predictions on product sales and optimal outlet selection necessitates careful consideration, given the disparities in R^2 scores.

 ## Recommendations:

-- There appears to be a moderate correlation between Item MRP and Item Sales.
-If a retailor were to look to increase their Sales, one thing they could try doing is increase the Item MRP.
+- A moderate correlation between Item MRP and Item Sales was discerned.
+Retailers could potentially boost sales by strategically increasing Item MRP.
-- After visualizing the average sales per Outlet Type, Supermarket Type 3 had the greatest average sale.
-A retailor might want to look into this and could look to sell products in more Supermarket Type 3 stores.

-Model Performace
-- Overall, the best model is definitely the tuned Random Forest Regressor Model.
-The model is a moderatetly over fit, but it by far it outperformed the Linear Regression Model and the Bagged Tree Regressor Model.
+- Considering the superior average sale in Supermarket Type 3, retailers might explore expanding their product offerings in this outlet category.

-## Limitations & Next Steps
+## Limitations & Next Steps:

-- From here, a student could use the insights from the visuals on how to increase the Sales and could look for more correlations within the data.
-- A student could go more in depth on which items are in sold most in each Outlet store type and potientially be able to find a correlation between products sold at certain stores.
+- Further exploration of sales correlations and in-depth product-outlet analyses could unveil additional insights.
+- An inquisitive student might investigate the possibility of correlating product sales with specific outlet sizes and types.

-### For further information
+### For Further Information:

-For any additional inquiries, please contact.
+For any further inquiries or information, please contact:
 - Christopher Hunt Jr.
-- cjhunt592.1@gmail.com
+- Email: cjhunt592.1@gmail.com